CarInsurance.com Insights

 • Central Insurance has the cheapest rates for a liability-only policy (50/100/50).

-• Geico offers the cheapest car insurance for a full coverage policy (100/300/100) in New Mexico.
+• GEICO offers the cheapest car insurance for a full coverage policy (100/300/100) in New Mexico.

 The numbers above (100/300/100) represent up to $100,000 for medical bills per person, with a $300,000 cap per accident and up to $100,000 to repair other drivers’ cars and property that you damage.

-Cheapest companies for state minimum coverage in New Mexico
+Cheapest state minimum coverage in New Mexico

 Minimum bodily injury liability$25,000/$50,000